DenaJGibbon/torch-for-R-gibbons/README.md

 For detailed usage instructions and examples, refer to the gibbonNetR documentation (<https://denajgibbon.github.io/gibbonNetR/>).

+#### Install BirdNET

+Follow the detailed instructions here:
+<https://github.com/birdnet-team/BirdNET-Analyzer>.
+For this paper we
+used BirdNET v2.4.

 Current citation: Clink, Dena J., et al. “Automated detection of gibbon calls from passive acoustic monitoring data using convolutional neural networks in the” torch for R” ecosystem.” arXiv preprint